pj-99/auto-labeling-app/README.md

 ## Future Work
 - Integrate YOLOWorld with SAM to support segmentation masks
 - Performance optimizations
-  - Model warm-up to reduce inference latency
+  - Model warm-up or caching strategy to reduce inference latency
   - Pagination (since dataset might have a lot of images)
 - Feature to export labeled datasets